DFKI-NI/robot_api/README.md

 since a running ROS environment is a prerequisite in the first place.
 In the future, ROS 2 shall be supported as well.
-Under these circumstances, it makes sense for `robot_api` to accept ROS message types as parameters, even if the user is not required to know about ROS.
+Under these circumstances, it makes sense for `robot_api` to accept ROS message types as parameters, even if the user does not need to know about ROS.
 A detailed example is `Base.move()`, which accepts several variations of ROS and non-ROS parameters.

 ### Class structure